İdil: Republic of Turkey

-After their forced eviction by the Turkish army on 20 November 1993, a number of Assyrian refugees from Hassana fled to İdil.
+After their forced eviction by the Turkish army on 20 November 1993, a number of Syriac refugees from Hassana fled to İdil.
 On 9 January 1994, Melke Tok, priest of Miden, was abducted whilst en route from İdil to Bsorino.
 The priest was later released after negotiations, and attested that, whilst in captivity, he was buried alive and pressured into converting to Islam.
 The murder of former mayor Şükrü Tutuş on 17 June 1994 led the remaining Christian population of several hundred people to seek asylum in Western Europe, and was followed by the Kurdish repopulation of the village.
-Assyrians later returned, but by 2015 only 50 Assyrians inhabited the city.
+Syriacs later returned, but by 2015 only 50 inhabited the city.

-The eruption of violence in early 2016 led all but two Assyrians to flee İdil, as well as an estimated three thousand people, and a curfew was imposed on 16 February.
+The eruption of violence in early 2016 led all but two Syriacs to flee İdil, as well as an estimated three thousand people, and a curfew was imposed on 16 February.
 The Turkish army began operations in the city on 18 February and claimed to have killed at least 47 PKK militants by 25 February.
-The curfew was partially lifted on 31 March and the refugees returned to İdil, including at least four Assyrian families.
-In late July 2019, Assyrian properties in the district were struck by suspected arson attacks.
-As of September 2020, only 23 Assyrians inhabit İdil.
+The curfew was partially lifted on 31 March and the refugees returned to İdil, including at least four Syriac families.
+In late July 2019, Syriac properties in the district were struck by suspected arson attacks.
+As of September 2020, only 23 Syriacs inhabit İdil.